2019 Volvo S90 Trim Levels with Comparisons & Configurations.

 The S90 comes in two different trim levels: the base Momentum trim and the line-topping Inscription.
 Choosing between them might be somewhat easier said than done since both of these trim levels are packed with all sorts of desirable features.
 Sifting through their different standard and optional features can be a bit time-consuming, so we are going to simplify the process for you.
 We will compare the two 2019 Volvo S90 trim levels then explain why one of them presents you with a better overall deal than the other.
 That way, by the end of this comparison review, you should have a pretty clear concept of which - if any - S90 trim level best fits your unique needs.

-Compare the 2019 Volvo S90 Momentum vs Inscription Trim Levels.
+Compare the 2019 Volvo S90 Momentum vs Inscription Trims.
 What is the difference?

 As already mentioned, the 2019 Volvo S90's base trim is known as the Momentum.
 When you think of base trims, you probably imagine that they are all kind of bare-bones minimalistic when it comes to standard features.
 In the case of the S90, however, you would be gravely mistaken.
 Volvo does a thorough job of decking their base trims out in the latest and greatest tech and safety features.